ross-oreto/go-tree/README.md

  * Gets are faster using btree
  * Iteration much faster with btree
  * Length reporting at the same speed
- * tree deletions are faster using btree
+ * tree deletions are slightly faster using gtree
- * A larger memory footprint using btree during insertions
+ * A larger memory footprint using btree during insertions and deletions